system76/tech-docs/src/models/nebula49-1/assembly.md

 ### Steps to install the power supply:

 1. [Remove the top case](#removing-the-top-case).
-    - The [side GPU brace](#removing-the-gpu-brace) can optionally be removed to make working with the power supply easier.
+    - The [side fan bracket](#removing-the-side-fan-bracket) can optionally be removed to make working with the power supply easier.
 2. Place the power supply into the chassis with the fan facing down.
 3. While holding the power supply against the back of the chassis, screw in the four power supply screws.
     - Power supply screws are typically included with the power supply, and are not included with nebula49.